I. Outlook was Bright

 But most Iowans came to a different conclusion.
 They came to believe that Prohibition didn’t improve health but threatened it.
 That it didn’t reduce crime but increased it.
 That it didn’t raise public morality but corrupted it.
 And they strongly supportrd Repeal.

 Bottom line.
-Prohibition in Iowa and the nation was based on good intentions.
+Prohibition in the state and the nation was based on good intentions.
 But it had bad results.

-Bauer, B. Gentlemen Bootleggers: the True Story of Templeton Rye, Prohibition, and a Small Town in Cahoots.
-Chicago: Chicago Rev Press.
+- Bauer, B. Gentlemen Bootleggers.
+True Story of Templeton Rye, Prohibition, and a Small Town in Cahoots.

-Covert, V. and Baker, C. Others had it Worse.
-Sour Dock, Moonshine, and Hard Times in Davis County, Iowa.
-Iowa City: U IA Press.
+- Covert, V. and Baker, C. Others had it Worse.
+Sour Dock, Moonshine, and Hard Times in Davis County, IA.

-Iowa.
+- Iowa.
 Gen Assemb.
-Journal of the State Convention on Repeal of the Eighteenth Amendment.
-Des Moines:1933
+Journal of the State Convention on Repeal.

-Longdo, D., et al. Coming up Dry.
-Postcards of the Temperance Movement and Prohibition.
-Ottumwa, IA: PBL.
+- Longdo, D., et al. Coming up Dry.
+Postcards of the Temp Movement and Prohib.